VirtualPlanetaryLaboratory/vplanet/examples/EarthClimate/README.rst

 due to changes in eccentricity and obliquity, which are caused by perturbations from other bodies.
-Note that we assume every latitude grid is 75% water, 25% land so the latitudinal extent of the ice sheets does not exactly match the geologic record, but the frequencies and intensities do (Huybers & Tzipermann 2008).
+Note that we assume every latitude grid is 75% water, 25% land so the latitudinal extent of the ice sheets does not exactly match the geologic record, but the frequencies and intensities do `(Huybers & Tzipermann 2008) <https://ui.adsabs.harvard.edu/abs/2008PalOc..23.1208H/abstract>`_.

 To run this example
 -------------------